 If you don’t have access to solar energy or don’t own your building, you can still save money with this year’s new tax breaks.
 As of January 2019 IRS section 179 now allows businesses to deduct the full amount of operational equipment that they use.
 This applies to everything from telecommunication systems and applications to office furniture and business vehicles.

-Odds are that you qualify for a tax break or incentive in some way.
-Solar panel or no solar panel, there are new ways to save.
-Since the rules change every year, it’s easy for these savings to slip through the cracks.
-We’d like to help you find them.
-If you’re curious about how you can save without deducting from your bottom line, give us a call.
+Odds are you qualify for a tax break or incentive and don’t know it.
+Solar panel or no, there are ways you can save, and these change every year.
+We want to help you find them.
+Send us an email and we’ll show you how you can save without deducting from your bottom line.